We want to direct you to the right website. Please tell us where you live.

 A Hands-On Guide to the Community Grain Revolution

-If we want to reduce our environmental impact, build resiliency in our community and improve food security, it's up to us to make it happen.
-In many North American communities, the instrument of change is ... grain.
-Grain is the perfect metaphor for how we've lost control of our food supply, and with it the skills and tools to feed ourselves.
-Uprisings shows how communities can take back their power by reviving local grain production to improve food security, local economies, and the environment.
+If we want to reduce our environmental impact, build resiliency in our community, and improve food security, it's up to us to make it happen.
+Uprisings shows how communities across North America can take action by reviving local grain production.

-Profiles of ten unique community models demonstrating how local grain production is making a difference are rounded out by step-by-step instructions for small-scale grain production that will turn any community into a hotbed of revolution.
+Environmental journalist Sarah Simpson profiles of ten unique community models demonstrating how local grain production is already making a difference.
+She then shares step-by-step instructions for small-scale grain production that will turn any community into a hotbed of revolution.
 Learn about:

 - How to start a community grain project from scratch